spokestack/react-native-spokestack/README.md

 ```

 4. `pod install`
-5. Remove all `lib*` files from **Link Binary with Libraries** under your project target in xCode.†
+5. Remove all `lib*` files from **Link Binary with Libraries** under your project target in xCode.
+This prevents [dueling installations of React](https://sandstorm.de/de/blog/post/react-native-managing-native-dependencies-using-xcode-and-cocoapods.html).

-† My assumption here is that this prevents dueling installations of React as referenced in this Sandstorm [blog](https://sandstorm.de/de/blog/post/react-native-managing-native-dependencies-using-xcode-and-cocoapods.html) article.

-> thus we need to ensure that they reference the same React Native library which you link to from the outer project
+> ...thus we need to ensure that they reference the same React Native library which you link to from the outer project.

 #### RN 0.58 notes